In the footsteps of the Vienna City Wall

 On a part of the former Augustinian bastion stands the palace of Archduke Albrecht.
 Today it houses the Albertina Collection of Prints and Drawings.
 The majority of the bastion in front of it was blown up by the French.

 Inside the bastion is the Augustinian cellar.
-The Heurigen restaurant is run by the Bitzinger family.
+The typical Viennese Heurigen Restaurant is run by the Bitzinger family.

 This is what it used to be like here in former times.